e-hat/ehlisp/README.md

 # ehlisp
 ## About/Roadmap
-- [x] ~~I am currently translating [this tutorial](https://bernsteinbear.com/blog/lisp/00_fundamentals/) into rust.~~ I'm all done!
-I've got a working lisp interpr`eter!
+- [x] ~~I am currently translating [this tutorial](https://bernsteinbear.com/blog/lisp/00_fundamentals/) into rust.~~ I've got a working lisp interpreter!
-- [X] I'm doing garbage collection now!
+- [X] ~~Garbage collection~~ There now is a working garbage collector!
-- [ ] Now I wanna try to make the garbage collection a little multithreaded.
-Hopefully it boosts performance.
+- [ ] I want to improve garbage collection by either deciding when it happens more effectively or parallelizing some of it, possibly both.
 - [ ] Not sure what's next!

 This is also my first ever time using rust!
 I am currently loving it.
 I can't believe I survive in C++ without pattern